 Does digitization of employee recognition programs take away the personal touch and diminish the value of the program?
 The answer to this question is a resounding NO!

 People had said similar things about the telephone, computers, the Internet and so on.
 But as social beings, we have still managed to figure out ways to keep personal interactions going, at least in some form.

 What are the benefits of digitizing an employee recognition program?

 - Timeliness: One of the key requirements of timely recognition of employee achievements can be achieved through a digital platform that cuts through the manual processes of data collation, approvals, procurement, and distribution.

-- HR Productivity: Getting rid of the manual tasks frees up the time of the HR team allowing them to devote their time and energy for more value-added activities.
+- HR Productivity: Getting rid of the manual tasks frees up the time of the HR team allowing them to devote their time and energy to more value-added activities.

 - Digital savvy employees: With a good percentage of Gen Y employees in the workforce who spend a significant percentage of their waking hours on various digital platforms, having a traditional system of rewards and recognition is just unthinkable.